MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-cluster-security-certificates.md

 ---
 # X.509 Certificate-based authentication in Service Fabric clusters

-This article complements the introduction to [Service Fabric cluster security](service-fabric-cluster-security.md), and goes into the details of certificate-based authentication that the Service Fabric runtime implements to secure a cluster.
+This article complements the introduction to [Service Fabric cluster security](service-fabric-cluster-security.md), and goes into the details of certificate-based authentication in Service Fabric clusters.
 We assume the reader is familiar with fundamental security concepts, and also with the controls that Service Fabric exposes to control the security of a cluster.

 Topics covered under this title: